PardeeCenterDU/IFs-Issues-Tracking/README.md

 # Adding an Error Report
 1. Go to "issues"
 2. Confirm your issue has not already been reported.
 If it has *not* then continue on.
+3. Click on "New Issue"
-3. Please include the following information in the description of the error:
+4. Please include the following information in the description of the error:
     1)	Error short description/title
     2)	Date found
     3)	IFs Version (number, VB6/.NET, Install/Development)